Robert Wood Johnson Foundation Holds Pioneer Pitch Day to Promote Innovation, Transparency, and Entrepreneurship

 At the end, three winners were chosen to engage in further conversations with the foundation to develop full proposals for funding.
 They were:

-Fred Trotter, founder of Not Only Development and co-author of the book Hacking Healthcare, presented Breaking Barriers in Medical Knowledge, an initiative to use medical students’ web browser histories to spread emerging information with the goal of improving medical translation and reducing communication layers between patients and experts.
+Not Only Development and co-author of the book Hacking Healthcare, presented Breaking Barriers in Medical Knowledge, an initiative to use medical students’ web browser histories to spread emerging information with the goal of improving medical translation and reducing communication layers between patients and experts.
 Trotter, a healthcare data journalist and advocate of open data and transparency, has 5,000 medical students committed to donating their data.

 Laura Esserman, MD, MBA, presented Implementing Risk-Based Cancer Screening Using an Adaptive Learning Engine, a proposal to draw on personalized biomarkers and biology to establish a risk-based breast cancer screening process integrated with prevention.